hoangchu/secrets-demo/README.md

 Once that's in place you can debug the application with the launch profile `Rider:Docker`.

 ## Visual Studio - HTTPS Debugging in Docker
-Visual Studio integrates well with Docker, so you can debug the application using the `VisualStudio:Docker` launch profile.
+Visual Studio integrates well with Docker, so you can start debugging using the `VisualStudio:Docker` launch profile without any additional steps.

-If you use both Visual Studio and Rider (for example, for testing), run `InstallDevCertsWindows.ps1` first.
+If you use both Visual Studio and Rider, run `InstallDevCertsWindows.ps1` first.
 Then, start debugging using the `RiderVisualStudio:Docker` launch profile in Visual Studio, and the `Rider:Docker` launch profile in Rider.